Geometrization of the local Langlands correspondence: The spectral action

 Here, we use the notion of complexes of coherent sheaves with nilpotent singular support, see \cite{ArinkinGaitsgory}.
 More precisely, $\mathcal D^{b,\mathrm{qc}}_{\mathrm{coh},\mathrm{Nilp}}$ is the $\infty$-category of bounded complexes with quasicompact support, coherent cohomology, and nilpotent singular support.
 With characteristic $0$ coefficients, or at banal primes $\ell$, the condition of nilpotent singular support is actually automatic.

 If $\mathcal{W}_{\psi}$ is the Whittaker sheaf and we note $\ast$ the spectral action, the conjecture thus says that

 is fully faithful and extends to an equivalence of stable $\infty$-categories

-Recall that the left-hand side contains $\mathcal D(G(E),\mathcal O_L)^\omega$ fully faithfully, so in particular this $\infty$-category should embed fully faithfully into the right-hand side.
+Recall that the right-hand side contains $\mathcal D(G(E),\Lambda)^\omega$ fully faithfully, so in particular this $\infty$-category should embed fully faithfully into the left-hand side.
 This has been conjectured by Hellmann in \cite{HellmannLLC} and Ben-Zvi--Chen--Helm--Nadler \cite{BenZviChenHelmNadler} have proved parts of this (they use $\overline{\mathbb Q}_\ell$-coefficients, and work with split groups and the Bernstein component corresponding to representations with Iwahori fixed vector).

 \begin{remark} Consider the conjecture with coefficients in $\overline{\mathbb Q}_\ell$.
 Ideally, the conjecture should also include a comparison of $t$-structures.
 Unfortunately, we did not immediately see a good candidate for matching $t$-structures.
 Ideally, this would compare the perverse $t$-structure on the left (which is well-defined, for abstract reasons, and appears at least implicitly in \cite{CaraianiScholze}, \cite{CaraianiScholze2}; it seems to be the ``correct'' $t$-structure for questions of local-global compatibility) with some ``perverse-coherent'' $t$-structure on the right.
 If so, the equivalence would also yield a bijection between irreducible objects in the abelian hearts.
 On the left-hand side, these irreducible objects would then be enumerated by pairs $(b,\pi_b)$ of an element $b\in B(G)$ and an irreducible smooth representation $\pi_b$ of $G_b(E)$, by using intermediate extensions.
 On the right-hand side, they would likely correspond to a Frobenius-semisimple $L$-parameter $\phi: W_E\to \hat{G}(\overline{\mathbb Q}_\ell)$ together with an irreducible representation of the centralizer $S_\phi$ of $\phi$.
-Independently of the categorical conjecture, one can wonder whether these two sets are in fact canonically in bijection. \end{remark}
+Independently of the categorical conjecture, one can wonder whether these two sets are in fact canonically in bijection.\footnote{This question has been answered affirmatively by Bertoloni Meli--Oi \cite{BertoloniMeliOi}.
+Hansen \cite{HansenBeijing} has moreover made progress in understanding possibly matching $t$-structures, by introducing the hadal $t$-structure on $\Bun_G$.} \end{remark}